 - Drug Awareness Essay Contest Entry Form Click here

 - Drug Awareness Video Contest Rules Click here to see Rules

 - Drug Awareness Video Entry & Minor Release Form Click here to see Form

-- Award Amounts for Poster and Essay Contests Click here to see Amounts
+- Payout Amounts for Essay, Poster and Video Contests Click here to see Amounts

 - Drug Awareness Hold Harmless Waiver Form Click here to download Waiver

 For more information on Elks Drug Awareness products for events, go to